Net Worth

 Since leaving the racing circuit, Martin has become the owner of five car dealerships in Arkansas for brands including Hyundai Motors, General Motors, Ford Motor Company, and Fiat.

-Martin and his wife spend a lot of time on the road in some of the most expensive RVs in the world, and he also enjoys listening to rap music, saying that Gucci Mane is his favorite artist.
+Martin and his wife spend a lot of time on the road in some of the most expensive RVs in the world.
+He also enjoys listening to rap music, saying that Gucci Mane is his favorite artist.

 On social media, Martin can be found on his official Instagram account, as well as his official Twitter account, where he posts about cars, racing, and his travels.